P.O. Box 262080,

 The world was transfixed by the Earth course as the Dubai World Championships unfolded into a very exciting climax to the 2009 season.
 In the end, England’s Lee Westwood cruised to victory, closing on 23 under par.
 His final round of 64 was not only one of his career best performances but also a course record on the Greg Norman-designed Earth course.
 Along with the title, Westwood claimed the €830,675 first prize and the European No.1 spot for the second time in his career.

+Robert Karlsson overcame Ian Poulter in a play-off to win the 2010 Dubai World Championship, but it was Martin Kaymer who won the Race to Dubai, becoming only the second German to finish the European season as No.1.
 2011 was Luke Donald’s year.
 The Englishman achieved an historic US and European money list double after finishing 3rd at the Dubai World Championship.
 Alvaro Quiros lifted the 2011 title but Donald grabbed the headlines, becoming the first player in history to claim the double.
 In 2012, Rory McIlroy emulated Luke Donald’s achievement, winning the US and European money list double, but the Northern Irishman went further in the season-ending finale and birdied the Earth’s last five holes to secure the DP World Tour Championship title by two shots.

 2013 was Henrik Stenson’s year, winning the World Tour Championship by six shots from Ian Poulter, the big Swede became the first golfer to win the Race to Dubai and FedEx Cup in the same year.
 In 2014, Stenson successfully defended the title, the first title defence of his career but Rory won the Race.
 McIlroy went on to win the 2015 World Tour Championship title and became the first golfer to retain the Race to Dubai trophy since Ernie Els in 2004.
 Matthew Fitzpatrick won the season-ending title in 2016, but the Race to Dubai honours went to Henrik Stenson for the second time.
+Jon Rahm, European Tour Rookie of the Year, lifted the 2017 title but Tommy Fleetwood won the Race to Dubai after Justin Rose came up short in the final round.

 Bob Knott, the senior development manager for golf courses at Leisurecorp, reckons that the Earth course will be rated “the world’s best newcomer” and he also thinks that within five years both Fire and Earth will be World Top 100 golf courses.
 Knott's prediction has so far failed to come true.